marythedev/karthaus/README.md

 #### Bootstrap 5
 Bootstrap 5 is utilized for front-end styling, ensuring a responsive and visually appealing design across various devices and screen sizes.

-#### Axios:
-Axios is used for making asynchronous HTTP requests, enhancing the efficiency of data exchange between the front-end and back-end.

 ## Developing Tools

 #### Visual Studio Code: